OCA/l10n-netherlands/l10n_nl_postcodeapi/README.rst

 Installation
 ============

-This module depends on the module partner_street_number, which will split up the street field into separate fields for street name and number.
+This module depends on the standard Odoo module base_address_extended, which will split up the street field into separate fields for street name and number.

-This module can be gotten from https://github.com/oca/partner-contact/tree/10.0

 You also need to have the 'pyPostcode' Python library by Stefan Jansen installed (https://pypi.python.org/pypi/pyPostcode).

 Configuration
 =============

 Please enter the API key that you request from PostcodeAPI into the system parameter 'l10n_nl_postcodeapi.apikey'